Arthur John DAVIS #2648

 It was during his time in England that he met and fell in love with Annie Blanche Marton.
 Arthur and Annie were married at Froxfield Parish Church 20th May 1918.

 Davis was repatriated to Australia in June 1918 and medically discharged.
-Annie sailed for Australia in November 1919 and together they had two sons, Edward and William.
-Sadly Annie passed away in 1926, Arthur later married Flora Margaret Ryan, they had a son John.
+Annie sailed for Australia in November 1919 and together they had two children, Edward and Nancy.
+Sadly Annie passed away in 1926, Arthur later married Flora Margaret Ryan.

 Arthur's half brothers Vincent Frederick and Douglas Edward Law, also served during the First World War.